chrisgoringe/cg-use-everywhere/README.md

 ---

-# Anything Everywhere v7

-Version 7 is a major update to the Anything Everywhere nodes, so the documentation below is all new.
-If you are looking for the old docs, you can find them [here](https://github.com/chrisgoringe/cg-use-everywhere/README-old).

-If you are new to Anything Everywhere, skip to [Anything Everywhere](#anything-everywhere).

-## Major changes

-If you used Anything Everywhere prior to v7, the major improvements are:

-- The `Anything Everywhere3` and `Anything Everywhere?` nodes are deprecated, as their features are now part of the standard `Anything Everywhere` node.
-- `Anything Everywhere` nodes now have dynamic inputs, so you can plug as many different things into them as you like.
-- All the restrictions on what nodes data will be sent to are now in a restrictions editor, that can be accessed through the right click menu of the node, or by double-clicking the body of the node.
-  - In the restrictions editor you can set title, input, and group regexes, color restrictions, group restrictions, and priority (for when two nodes both match)
-  - The green circle is used to indicate that _any_ restrictions are in place; if you hover over a node with restrictions they will appear in a tooltip
-- Subgraphs are supported (in the majority of cases).
-Yay subgraphs!
-Seriously, they are _so_ much better than group nodes.
-  - There are lots of odd cases with subgraphs, so if you find a case not covered properly, please [raise an issue](https://github.com/chrisgoringe/cg-use-everywhere/issues)

-There are a couple of features that have been removed:

-- Group nodes are no longer supported, as they are deprecated in ComfyUI in favour of the new subgraphs, which are supported (in most configurations)
-- The `Simple String` mechanism to provide an input to the regex of an `Anything Everywhere?` node is no longer supported
-  - Other UI mechanisms to address this need are under consideration

-## Upgrade considerations

-Other than the limitations noted, old workflows _should_ load and work out of the box, with `Anything Everywhere3` and `Anything Everywhere?` nodes automatically converted to `Anything Everywhere` nodes with the appropriate restrictions applied.

-However, there may be edge cases that don't work; if you have any problems, please [raise an issue](https://github.com/chrisgoringe/cg-use-everywhere/issues).

-You will _not_ be able to use workflows saved using v7 with older versions of ComfyUI or older versions of UE.

-**Group Nodes are no longer supported**

----

 # Anything Everywhere

 The `Anything Everywhere` node takes one or more inputs (currently limited to one input of any data type) and sends the data to other nodes that need it.